seifhesham22/tsu_admission_backend_2/README.md

 Each service owns its schema and no other service may read it.
 This is what makes them independently deployable rather than a distributed monolith.

 **Idempotent consumers**
-RabbitMQ delivers at least once, so every consumer must tolerate seeing the same message twice.
-Existence checks in the consumers and an `OccurredAtUtc` comparison on `AdmissionAccess` make redelivery harmless.
+RabbitMQ delivers at least once, so consumers should tolerate seeing the same message twice.
+Existence checks in the Admission consumers and an `OccurredAtUtc` comparison on `AdmissionAccess` make redelivery harmless.

 **Rich domain model (DDD)**
 Business rules live on the entities that own them, behind private setters. `ApplicantAdmission` holds one definition of "closed" and one of "owned by" instead of copies scattered across services.